pe-rebours/sky_detector/README.md

 > The official test split groundtruth of Cityscapes is not publicly available (to avoid overfitting).
 To get a test set, the official validation set has been separated into two.
 > So, the used validation set is composed of the sequence  `frankfurt` and the test set is composed of `lindau` and `munster`.

+The split train/val/test has 2975/267/233 images (ie approximately 86/7/7% of the available data with groundtruth).

 ### Training process

 You can download the train model at the follow [link](https://drive.google.com/file/d/1jC3rfhn1ANDZa1LhS2PkrRz2abkB8V_k/view?usp=sharing).
 Then, put the file `fcn_resnet50.pt` in the `runs` folder.